LaurieLBaker/coa-community-engaged-ds/content/project/penobscot-project/index.md

 url_video: ""
 ---

-The people of where the rocks widen, also known as the [Pαnawαhpsekewi](https://penobscot-dictionary.appspot.com/entry/4617620540096512/) (Penobscot) Nation, are deeply connected to their relative, the Pαnawάhpskewtəkok (Penobscot) River, with whom they share an identity and for whom they have a responsibility to care and protect.
+The [Pαnawαhpsekewi](https://penobscot-dictionary.appspot.com/entry/4617620540096512/) (people of where the rocks widen), also known as the  (Penobscot) Nation, are deeply connected to their relative, the Pαnawάhpskewtəkok (Penobscot) River.
+The people get their name from the river with whom they share an identity and for whom they have a responsibility to care and protect.
 Nə̀pi (water) represents life and their love for the River is deeply personal and rooted in their culture and beliefs.
-The Penobscot water song describes the foundation of efforts to protect the health and well-being of the Penobscot River relative and an [mp3 can be downloaded for free](https://www.penobscotnation.org/departments/department-of-natural-resources/water-n%c9%99pi-resources/water-n%c9%99pi-song/).
+The Penobscot water song describes the foundation of efforts to protect the health and well-being of the Penobscot River relative and an [mp3 of the song can be downloaded for free](https://www.penobscotnation.org/departments/department-of-natural-resources/water-n%c9%99pi-resources/water-n%c9%99pi-song/).

 The [Penobscot Nation’s](https://www.penobscotnation.org/) [Water Resource Program](https://www.penobscotnation.org/departments/department-of-natural-resources/water-n%c9%99pi-resources/) (PNWRP) has a mission to “protect, enhance, and restore water quality and aquatic resources, and related aquatic ecosystems of the Nation's territories so that tribal members may fully carry out tribal traditional cultural practices and lifeways.”
 A big part of this mission starts with water quality monitoring, data collection and analysis of water samples to assess the health of water bodies.
-Because of the Maine Indian Claims Settlement Act of 1980, there are jurisdictional issues that prevent PNWRP from getting their water quality standards approved by the Environmental Protection Agency (EPA) which has a trust responsibility to all Native Nations (see [“Tribal Sovereignty and the Problem of Difference in Environmental Regulation: Observations on “Measured Separatism” in Indian Country”](https://drive.google.com/file/d/1SO_rzZfOmiyAmYnkKNjTfQpAq8Qv60RA/view?usp=drive_link) for background).
-Consequently, PNWRP primarily compares monitoring data to the [Maine Department of Environmental Protection water quality standards](https://www.mainelegislature.org/legis/statutes/38/title38sec465.html).
+Penobscot Nation has their own water quality standards that were approved by Chief and Council, however because of the Maine Indian Claims Settlement Act of 1980, there are jurisdictional issues that prevent them from getting approved by the Environmental Protection Agency (EPA) which has a trust responsibility to all Native Nations (see [“Tribal Sovereignty and the Problem of Difference in Environmental Regulation: Observations on “Measured Separatism” in Indian Country”](https://drive.google.com/file/d/1SO_rzZfOmiyAmYnkKNjTfQpAq8Qv60RA/view?usp=drive_link) for background).
+Consequently, PNWRP primarily compares their monitoring data to the [Maine Department of Environmental Protection water quality standards](https://www.mainelegislature.org/legis/statutes/38/title38sec465.html).
 The most common standards for waters are those for dissolved oxygen and *E. coli* bacteria.

-Current monitoring efforts by the Penobscot Nation Department of Natural Resources include the direct measurement and water sample collection at [66 river sites, 47 tributary sites, and 21 sites on 11 lakes](https://www.penobscotnation.org/departments/department-of-natural-resources/water-n%c9%99pi-resources/water-quality-sampling-sites/).
-For these, bottles are prepared in advance with labels printed with specific QR codes so that each sample bottle can be automatically timestamped and precisely located with a smartphone during field work.
+Current monitoring efforts by the PNWRP include the direct measurement and water sample collection at [66 river sites, 47 tributary sites, and 21 sites on 11 lakes](https://www.penobscotnation.org/departments/department-of-natural-resources/water-n%c9%99pi-resources/water-quality-sampling-sites/).
+For these, labels with QR codes are pre-printed and added to bottles in advance so that data about each sample can be automatically entered with a smartphone during field work.
 Numerous variables are measured directly in the field and some water samples are processed in the laboratory.
-All collected data is downloaded, reviewed and approved  and can then be analyzed and used for various purposes, such as general outreach, fish consumption advisories, dam removal analysis, stream temperature modeling, quality reports, rulemaking, and legislation, among others.
+All collected data is downloaded, reviewed and approved  and can then be analyzed and used for various purposes.
 The following diagram visualizes the current data life cycle during this process.

 <figure>
     <img src="/img/data_lifecycle.png"